virgiliud/anchorScroll/README.md

 # jquery.anchorScroll

-A lightweight jQuery plugin for smooth scrolling to anchor links targets and adding classes to elements on scroll events.
+A lightweight jQuery plugin for smooth scrolling to anchor link targets and adding classes to elements on scroll events.

 [View Demo](http://www.virgiliudiaconu.com/work/anchor-scroll/)